-The international rig count was up in all of the Company's major International markets with the largest increases in Australia and Argentina.
+The international rig count was up in all of the Company's major international markets with the largest increases in Australia and Argentina.
 The increase in activity in Argentina was offset by a weaker Argentinian Peso compared to the prior year.
-Revenue in the International operations segment increased in the first quarter of 2018 by 23% compared to the same period in 2017.
+Revenue in the International operations segment increased in the second quarter of 2018 by 20% compared to the same period in 2017.
+For the first six month of 2018, revenue increased by 21% compared to the prior period.